Skip to main content

 4. Update recordings, signatures, filters, or transforms

-5. Rerun the same replay input
+5. Rerun the same recording

 When the match rate is high enough, run a normal proxymock replay against your app to confirm response correctness, not just signature coverage.